JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 [//]: # (title: Kotlin/JS IR compiler)

-> The Kotlin/JS IR compiler is in [Alpha](components-stability.md).
-It may change incompatibly and require manual migration
+> The Kotlin/JS IR compiler is in [Beta](components-stability.md).
+It is almost stable, but migration steps may be required
->in the future.
-We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issues/KT).
+> in the future.
+We'll do our best to minimize any changes you have to make.
 >
 {type="warning"}